 Try several examples and turn them in.
-Include gen_espell_eword.py and espell-eword.wfst in the submission also.
+Include gen_espell_eword.py and espell-eword.wfst in the submission also. (this only works for words in both espell-eword.wfst and eword.wfsa.)

 6. Well, alternatively, you can go directly from epron to eword: